 - Takes a temperature in just a few seconds.

-- Stores up to 8 previous temperatures in the memory.
+- Stores several previous temperatures in the memory.
 Great for when you need to log temperatures and can’t get to it immediately.

 - Batteries last a long time.
 Even with daily use, they rarely need replacing.

 - Durable and will work for several years.

 The Exergen is another Amazon best seller with high reviews and is recommended by fever syndrome patients.
 It does take some practice to get the technique down, but like the ear thermometer, it soon becomes second nature.
 You should read the instructions carefully and even watch the videos on the Exergen website to ensure you are using the thermometer properly.
 With proper use, this thermometer has been shown to be highly accurate.
 However, incorrect use will not give you accurate or consistent readings.
 The major con to using this thermometer is your child must be sitting very still.
 If your child is squirming, you won’t be able to hit all the temporal spots correctly.